-Supply chain disruptions and rising energy, fuel and labour prices have contributed to elevated levels of inflation.
-We are aware that this may result in suppliers and contractors seeking to source lower cost labour and materials to combat increased inflation, which could lead to a heightened risk of modern slavery occurring as a result.
+Supply chain disruptions and high energy, fuel and labour prices continued to contribute to elevated levels of inflation.
+Although inflation is falling back towards central bank targets, we are aware that the period of high inflation may have resulted in suppliers and contractors seeking to source lower cost labour and materials, which could lead to a heightened risk of modern slavery occurring as a result.
 We continue to ensure that our existing policies and procedures are followed by our supply chain to ensure this risk is minimised as far as possible.